Certifiers Make Neural Networks Vulnerable to Availability Attacks: Experimental Evaluation

-These results show that both the direct and indirect attacks are successful in creating a backdoor in an otherwise unsuspicious model.
-By adding a simple trigger to an image, the adversary can cause the certification to fail with a high probability on arbitrary inputs.
-In the offline certification case, where the victim only computes certificates during evaluation, this means the guarantees no longer hold during runtime.
-For online certification, the certifier is unable to compute certificates for the majority of predictions, causing the model to constantly abstain and trigger the fallback.
+These results show that both the direct and indirect attacks successfully embed a trigger in an otherwise unsuspicious model.
+By adding a simple trigger to an image, the adversary can cause certification to fail with a high probability on arbitrary inputs.
+For offline certification, where the victim only computes certificates during evaluation, this means the guarantees no longer hold during runtime.
+For online certification, the certifier is unable to compute certificates for the majority of predictions, causing the model to abstain and trigger the fallback constantly.